We need £100,000 in a week to save Kira

 "It's brought out the good old values in human beings, this shared goal of raising funds for Kira."

-Firhill High has sold badges and staged bake sales, hat-wearing days and sponsored events for Kira.
+Firrhill High has sold badges and staged bake sales, hat-wearing days and sponsored events for Kira.

 The pupils have raised more than £15,000.